Codes of practice

 At NOVA Alliance Bank, we pride ourselves on our commitment to conduct business ethically and to the highest possible standard.

-In line with this commitment, NOVA Alliance Bank complies with a range of codes of practices including the Banking Code of Practice, the Code of Operation for the Department of Human Services, the ePayments Code and Family Law Guidelines which are in accordance with the Banking Code of Practice.
+In line with this commitment, NOVA Alliance Bank complies with a range of codes of practices including the Banking Code of Practice, the Code of Operation for the Department of Human Services and the Department of Veterans’ Affairs, Family Law Guidelines and the ePayments Code.

 Banking Code of Practice